Iron Sharpens Iron

 All of the men at the gathering pray over the students who joined.

 There’s a palpable sense of community among these men who share a common goal of supporting and praying for the school that has had a positive impact on their families.
 Many of them have developed friendships in the group, sometimes with people they might not otherwise meet.
 “It’s a safe place for men to be, where they know that people are walking with them, are present in their lives and are appreciating them in a quiet, confidential place where they can live life with other godly men,” explains Hastings.

 The men also devote time and energy into this group to connect with the heart of the school by supporting, building relationships with, and better understanding the needs of its faculty and staff.
 “Heritage has such an enormous impact and influence on our children,” says Hastings.
 “It’s important for us as fathers to understand first-hand that Heritage has an academic mission, but they’re also here to disciple our children.
 I want to know the men and women who are discipling and speaking truth into our children.
 This group is just one small way to plug in and develop some of those relationships.”

 As the prayer time concludes, Hastings asks the three football players to stand in the center of the circle.
 The rest of the group crowds around the young men, placing hands on their heads and shoulders.
 The men ask God for His blessing on the young lives, an infusion of spiritual strength, and clear direction for their futures.
 When the prayers conclude, several wipe tears from their faces.
 This is why the group ultimately exists: to model for the next generation of Christ’s followers what it looks and feels like for men to live in community.

-Join the next Men's Prayer & Fellowship gathering in the Elementary Eagles Nest.
+Join the next Dad's Prayer Huddle in the Elementary Eagles Nest.
 Visit the PTF page for a list of upcoming meeting dates.